maxrudolph/Mills_etal-Ensemble-Analysis/README.md

 ...to be continued

-MillsSeniorThesisMain - the primary script.
-Follows this structure:
+MillsSeniorThesisMain - the primary script for now

-Step 1: Load previous ensemble or create new one.
-A new ensemble can be created by running an inversion on either synthetic data or actual data loaded in (Note: not set up for this yet)

-Step 2: Analyze ensemble with ensembleAnalysis function.